listenToRipley/ReactNative/Notes/Debugging.md

 You may need to click on "Debug Remote JS" inside you emulator window under the menu options.

 If this doesn't work, try to reload the emulation.
 You should see a lay out of the components inside the window, ("component tree") once it is running.

+## Logic

+If the error you are experiencing is related to styling, make sure you consider the [structure](./Styling.md/#structure) of the element.